georgiagrayland/geography-quiz/README.md

     * Copy the link shown.
     * In Gitpod, change the directory to the location you would like the cloned directory to be located.
     * Type git clone, and paste the link copied before.
-    * Press Enter to have the local cloene created.
+    * Press Enter to have the local clone created.

 ## Credits